robertgins/RemarQ/README.md

 open source CodePlex projects (<http://readunreadcolumn.codeplex.com/> &
 <http://voodoo.codeplex.com/> ).
 In 2013 I decided that it might be
 economically worthwhile to turn the technology into a licensed product and sell it.
-For a great number of reasons, *RemarQ* was never a financial success so I decided to repackage it as an open source project and release it here.
+Unfortunately, *RemarQ* was never a financial success so I decided to repackage it as an open source project and release it here.

 *RemarQ* is a SharePoint farm solution, it’s not a SharePoint App.
 It does its work by integrating a tracking database with dynamically